Tag: Berlin Blondes

 THE COMMUNARDS Disenchanted (1986)

-After leaving BRONSKI BEAT, Jimmy Somerville formed THE COMMUNARDS with future TV vicar Richard Coles and took Mike Thorne with him to produce their self-titled debut.
+After leaving BRONSKI BEAT, Jimmy Somerville formed THE COMMUNARDS with future TV vicar Richard Coles and took Thorne with him to produce their self-titled debut.
+While more organic elements such as piano, brass and strings featured, there remained a HI-NRG electronic element.
 The brilliant ‘Disenchanted’ heavily recalled the sound of his previous band.
-Somerville was never able to never stuck around in his bands for long as his relationship with Coles was dissolved after a second album ‘Red’ in 1987.
+Somerville never stuck around for long and his relationship with Coles was dissolved in 1987.

 Available on THE COMMUNARDS album ‘Communards’ via London Records